This is a recording of our webinar on “How to Build Your Best Value Proposition” and below is an outline and summary of what we discussed.

 Finding Your Value

-The next thing that we talk about in the process of building your value proposition is to brainstorm value points for your product or service.
+The next thing that we talk about in the process of building your value proposition is brainstorming value points for your product or service.
 We provide a step-by-step process for thinking about the value you offer and it includes these main steps:

 - Identify a product, service, or feature that you sell